-In this service area, AI/ANs age 16 and older experience a rate of unemployment of 9.8% compared with a rate of 5.1% in the general population.
+In this service area, AI/ANs age 16 and older have a 10.4% unemployment rate compared with an unemployment rate of 7.7% in the general population.
+This difference is statistically significant.
 These rates do not include individuals in the military or individuals who are institutionalized.